-32. Description of the overall project and of each activity in or affecting US waters or state critical areas
+32. Description of the Overall Project and of Each Activity in or Affecting US Waters or State Critical Areas

-The proposed activity is a beach nourishment project along Isle of Palms, SC (Sheet 01).
-Work will include placement via hydraulic (cutterhead) dredge of up to 2,000,000 cubic yards (cy) of beach-quality sediment along up to 19,000 feet (ft) of shoreline.
-The project encompasses two reaches with the first extending from 53rd Avenue East to the Wild Dunes Links Course's 18th hole and the second extending from Breach Inlet to 14th Avenue.
-Sand will be obtained from offshore borrow areas ~2-3 miles from the beach, situated on bathymetric high areas to reduce the potential for infilling with mud.
+The proposed activity is a beach nourishment project along the northeast end of Isle of Palms, SC (Sheet 01).
+Work will include placement via hydraulic (cutterhead) dredge of up to 1,400,000 cubic yards (cy) of beach-quality sediment along up to 11,000 ft of shoreline.
+The project extends from 53rd Avenue east to the Wild Dunes Links Course's 18th hole.
+Sand will be obtained from offshore borrow areas approximately 2-3 miles from the beach, situated on bathymetric high areas to reduce the potential for infilling with mud.
 Due to the dynamic nature of shoals attaching to the Isle of Palms beach, the exact fill limits will be determined at the time of construction; however, no fill will be placed beyond the boundaries shown in Sheet 02.
 Fill will be placed along areas showing significant volume losses since 2008.

 The previous large-scale nourishment project at Isle of Palms was completed in spring/summer of 2008.
-That project added ~875,000 cy of sand to the beach in three reaches between 54th Avenue and the area near the 17th hole (Stations 224+00-340+00).
-Additional work was completed in 2012 by transferring ~80,000 cy of sand from accretional areas to a localized hotspot erosional area (Stations 306+00-320+00).
-By 2014, erosion along this hotspot continued, and the area between Station 260+00 and Station276+00 was also eroding.
-Another transfer project was completed, moving a total of ~248,000 cy of sand to the two erosional areas.
+That project added ~875,000 cy of sand to the beach in three reaches between 54th Avenue and the area near the 17th hole (Station 224+00 - 340+00).
+Additional work was completed in 2012 by transferring ~80,000 cy of sand from accretional areas to a localized hotspot erosional area (Station 306+00 - 320+00).
+By 2014, erosion along this hotspot continued, and the area between Stations 260+00-276+00 was also eroding.
+Another transfer project was completed in moving a total of ~248,000 cy of sand to the two erosional areas.